scaramallion/django-rt-pdb/README.rst

     Required, this is the displayed row labels.
 Supports HTML tags and unicode characters.
     Example: Y_HEADERS=2 x 2, 3 x 3, 4 x 4, 5 x 5, 6 x 6, 7 x 7, 8 x 8,
     9 x 9, 10 x 10
 Y_FORMAT=
     Optional, must be a valid python new stype formatting string.
 Used to control the formatting of the Y_VALUES values.
     Example: Y_FORMAT={:.1f}
 Y_VALUES=
     Required if interpolation is supported if or Y_HEADERS is missing.
-For 2D data f(x, y) or 1D data f(y), this is the Y-values.
+For 2D data f(x, y) or 1D data f(y), this are the y values.
 If using interpolation then values should be ordered so they are increasing (and then tabular data ordered in a corresponding manner).
     Example: Y_VALUES=2, 3, 4, 5, 6, 7, 8, 9, 10